enjoei/pkg/querybuilder/README.md

 	},
 }
 ```
-The Evaluate function shoult receive a input and value params, even if a value is not required
+The Evaluate function should receive a input and value params, even if a value is not required

 ## Contributing
 - Fork it